Trump says he’s ‘in no rush’ after NKorea talks postponed

 “I would love to take the sanctions off, but they have to be responsive too.
 It’s a two-way street.
 But we’re not in any rush at all.
 There’s no rush whatsoever,” Trump told reporters at the White House.

-In Seoul, South Korean presidential spokesman Kim Eui-kyeom said that his government doesn’t believe U.S.-North Korea negotiations have completely broken down or “lost their momentum” because of the postponement.
+In Seoul, South Korean presidential spokesman Kim Eui-kyeom said his government doesn’t believe U.S.-North Korea negotiations have completely broken down or “lost their momentum” because of the postponement.
 Seoul’s Foreign Ministry also expressed hope that the U.S. and North Korea can quickly reschedule a high-level meeting.

 South Korea’s presidential Blue House said the United States had informed it of the talks’ postponement in advance.
 But the Blue House would not reveal the reason for the postponement, referring questions to the State Department.